SecDev-Lab/wish/wish-command-generation-api/docs/design.md

 The command generation process follows these steps:

-1. **Query Processing**: The user's natural language query is processed and normalized to make it more suitable for command generation.
+1. **Query Generation**: The user's natural language query is used to generate a search query for the RAG system.
-2. **Command Generation**: The processed query is used to generate appropriate shell commands.
+2. **Document Retrieval**: The search query is used to retrieve relevant documents from the vector store.
-3. **Result Formatting**: The generated command is formatted with an explanation of what it does.
+3. **Command Generation**: The processed query and retrieved documents are used to generate appropriate shell commands.

 ## Graph Visualization